robertzk/sinartra-example/README.md

 # Example Sinartra app

 This is an example [sinartra](https://github.com/hadley/sinartra) application.

-To install the necessary dependencies, navigate to the root of this repository after cloning and execute `Rscript setup.R`.
+Navigate to the root of this repository after cloning.
 You can then run a server using `Rscript run.R`.